isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

-Kea version 2.7.7 introduces the support of self-generated address registration as defined in `RFC 9686 <https://tools.ietf.org/html/rfc9686>`__ i.e. when a valid ADDR-REG-INFORM (36) message in received a registered lease is added or updated and a ADDR-REG-REPLY (37) is sent back to the client.
+Kea version 2.7.7 introduces the support of self-generated address registration as defined in `RFC 9686 <https://tools.ietf.org/html/rfc9686>`__ i.e. when a valid ADDR-REG-INFORM (36) message is received a registered lease is added or updated and a ADDR-REG-REPLY (37) is sent back to the client.

 .. note::